 - Notifying and reminding the committee of the exam date, time, and place

-In addition, a CCE PhD Degree Checklist must be completed and submitted to the CCE Graduate Committee along with the program of study.
+In addition, a CCE PhD Degree Checklist must be completed and submitted to the CCE Graduate Coordinator along with the program of study.

 Final Oral Examination (PhD Defense): All PhD students will defend their research in a final oral examination in front of their PhD graduate committee.
 The PhD examination will be two hours in duration.
 The thesis will be presented during the first hour of the examination.
 The first hour of the examination will be open to the public and must be advertised at least one week prior to the examination.
 The second hour of the examination will be devoted to examination on research with only the student’s graduate committee members present.

 Theses must be distributed to all committee members for review well in advance of the examination date (at least two weeks).